vle-forge/vle-project.org/content/packages/vle.discrete-time.md

     should occur before the output function of the dynamic.

 Advanced settings for dynamic management of variables (this configuration can be dynamically set by an external event on port *dyn_init* with a map):

-* **dyn_allow** (bool, default false): if true, input ports added for example by an executive are automatically added has state variables after the _compute_ function.
+* **dyn_allow** (bool, default false): if true, input and output ports added for example by an executive are automatically added as state variables after the_compute_ function.
 * **dyn_type** ('Var', 'Vect' or 'ValueVle', default 'Var'): gives the type of new state variables to add.
 Used only if  *dyn_allow* is true.
 * **dyn_sync** (uint, default 0): gives the type of synchronisation of new state